A history of Lodi winegrowing, part 1

 By the time the market for watermelons began to drop during the 1890s, farmers in Lodi's Mokelumne River area were already transitioning to grapes: particularly the vivid, pink colored table grape known as Flame Tokay; although there was also a growing call for black skinned wine grapes such as Zinfandel and Carignan.

 Mokelumne River area farming families discovered Tokay's commercial potential as early as the late 1850s – most likely, even before Zinfandel became a popular planting.
-For most of the twentieth century Tokay was one of the most widely planted grapes in Lodi's Mokelumne River AVA; but all but disappeared by the 1980s, following the development of the hybrid Flame Seedless grape, which could be grown far more easily for much lower cost further south in the Central Valley.
-You can still see some ancient Flame Tokay vines growing today in Lodi: sometimes a few well tended bushes in front of old homes, putting out vividly colored fruit from majestic tree-like trunks; but primarily, in patches of long abandoned roadside plantings, covered with scraggly weeds.
+For most of the twentieth century Tokay was one of the most widely planted grapes in Lodi's Mokelumne River AVA, which all but disappeared by the 1980s following the development of the hybrid Flame Seedless grape, which could be grown far more easily for much lower cost further south in the Central Valley.
+You can still see some ancient Flame Tokay vines growing today in Lodi: sometimes a few well tended bushes in front of old homes, putting out vividly colored fruit from majestic tree-like trunks, but primarily in patches of long abandoned roadside plantings, covered with scraggly weeds.

 A major force in Lodi's wine history also happened to be the founder of the City of Stockton: Captain Charles M. Weber, who acquired 49,000 acres of his original holdings through a Spanish land grant.
 In 1850, Captain Weber planted the first vineyard in the Stockton area.
 Around that time, a friend of Weber's from Massachusetts named George West paid a visit, and was inspired to go into the grape growing business for himself.